mithi/epic-react-exercises/content/react/hooks/2/notes.md

     -   `<div></div>` is just a syntactic sugar for `React.createElement()`, dom nodes are not created at all until `ReactDom.render()` is called.
     -   The `render` method has no access to the dom node by itself, it only creates and returns react elements
     -   To access the dom, use a special prop called `ref`
-    -   `mounted`: A component that has rendered.
+    -   A component that has rendered is said to be `mounted`.
 That's when `useEffect` callback is called, by that point `ref.current` set to the dom node which you can directly do interactions, manipulations

 2.  useRef
     -   Clean up event handlers you have setup when your component is unmounted.